PcapRecorder.ned

 string fileFormat @enum("pcap", "pcapng") = default("pcapng");

-string sendingSignalNames = default("packetSentToLower"); // space-separated list of outbound packet signals to subscribe to
+string sendingSignalNames = default("transmissionEnded"); // Space-separated list of outbound packet signals to subscribe to

-string receivingSignalNames = default("packetReceivedFromLower"); // space-separated list of inbound packet signals to subscribe to
+string receivingSignalNames = default("receptionEnded"); // Space-separated list of inbound packet signals to subscribe to

 // currently available: "inet::AckingMacToEthernetPcapRecorderHelper"